 An adjustable mattress coupled with an adjustable base inspires relaxation and rejuvenation.
 It’s the perfect addition to your customized “bedroom haven”.
 Natural Form beds adapt to whatever sleeping position you desire, effortlessly increasing your comfort and minimize pain and numbness in the back.

 Natural Form boasts sophisticated adjustable bed technology that is utilized in hospitals all over the world for its ability to alleviate pressure points.
 Its specialized chambers are utilized in the medical field for its extraordinary performance and adjustable properties.
-Better yet, there are 30 to 80 air springs in each double, queen or king bed, so if you sleep with a partner, they can be customized to the individual.
+Better yet, there are 30 to 80 air pods in each double, queen or king bed, so if you sleep with a partner, they can be customized to the individual.

 The advanced technology coupled with the endless customizable options for your unique support and comfort ensures that you have a therapeutic and healthy sleep that lasts.